|Syracuse University||Online MS in Library and Information Science

 Can help you transition into a literacy education role such as a tutor, instructional coach or librarian.
 GRE scores are not required for admission.

 Are There Online Library Science Degrees in Kentucky?

 Yes, online library science degrees are available at universities based in Kentucky.
 The University of Kentucky offers their Master's degree in a fully online format.
 Students are not required to visit the campus at any time during their study.
 Internships may be possible at the student's local area if approved or they may consider the school's connection to Washington DC organizations.

 Courses are distributed in an asynchronous format in the UK program.
 This means that students can view lectures and other course material at any time of the day.
 Students are allowed to continue their professional work while pursuing higher education in library science.

-Campus-based and online ALA-Accredited library science degrees in Kentucky
+List of the best campus-based and online CAEP, AASL, or ALA-Accredited library science degrees in Kentucky

 University of Kentucky